 Spain has also been badly hit by the pandemic.
-Nadal and Gasol ended up raising an impressive €14-million, which will provide a much-needed boost to the relief efforts.
+Nadal and Gasol ended up raising an impressive €14-million, which provided a much-needed boost in March 2020 to the relief efforts.
 “I think that we’re the athletes that we are in large part because of (fan) support, and now is that time that your athletes don’t fail you,” Nadal said in Spanish, as reported by CBC News.

-Nadal’s tennis compatriot, Roger Federer, personally contributed more than $1-million to vulnerable families in Switzerland, his country of birth.
+Nadal’s tennis compatriot, Roger Federer, personally contributed more than $1-million that month to vulnerable families in Switzerland, his country of birth.

 “Our contribution is just the start,” Federer wrote on his Instagram feed.
 “We hope that others might join in supporting more families in need.
 Together we can overcome this crisis!
 Stay healthy!”

-A willingness to help those in need transcends sports, as football superstar Lionel Messi and Manchester City FC’s manager Pep Guardiola also donated millions of Euros to assist clinics and medical centres in fighting COVID-19.
-And Cristiano Ronaldo donated lifesaving medical equipment for Portuguese hospitals.
+A willingness to help those in need transcends sports, as football superstar Lionel Messi and Manchester City FC’s manager Pep Guardiola also donated millions of Euros in March 2020 to assist clinics and medical centres in fighting COVID-19.
+And Cristiano Ronaldo, who frequently tops the list of athletes giving back in a major way, donated lifesaving medical equipment for Portuguese hospitals around the same time.